ubaldot/vim-microdebugger/README.md

 extra window to run an external program, like for example `pyserial` to monitor the traffic on the serial port.

-When you want to create or jump to the variables or the asm windows, don't use the termdebug commands `:Var` and `:Asm`, but use `:MicroDebugVar` and `:MicroDebugAsm` instead.

 I'll try as much as I can to keep it in sync with Termdebug.
 For example, if some of the mentioned changes will be included in Termdebug then they will be removed from here.